A biophysical approach to the design of networks of communication systems: Introduction

 \section{Introduction}

-Several classes of equations utilising Hagen-Poiseuille (H-P) flows have been developed to describe the growth of the protist \textit{Physarum polycephalum}, commonly known as slime mould.
-Despite lacking a neural system or centralised control, this organism exhibits advanced behaviour, such as selecting the shortest path between food sources in mazes \cite{maze}.
-With multiple food sources, \textit{Physarum} can construct networks with comparable efficiency, fault tolerance, and cost to artificial networks \cite{tero3, tero_tokyo}.
-Various biological experiments indicate that the network tree structures of slime mould often resemble Steiner trees.
-Algorithms have been created using adaptive H-P type flows to interpret both \textit{Physarum} and Steiner tree formation \cite{tero_steiner, sun_physarum_steiner, rodrigo_tese, hsu_steiner_physarum}.
-The Steiner tree represents a network optimisation problem in graphs and has significant applications in physics, biology, and engineering \cite{sun_physarum_drugs, travelling_salesman}.
+Multiple classes of equations employing Hagen-Poiseuille (H-P) flows have been developed to elucidate the growth of the protist \textit{Physarum polycephalum}, commonly referred to as slime mould.
+Despite the absence of a neural system or centralised control, this organism demonstrates sophisticated behaviour, such as the ability to select the shortest pathway between food sources within mazes \cite{maze}.
+When presented with multiple food sources, \textit{Physarum} can develop networks exhibiting comparable efficiency, fault tolerance, and cost-effectiveness to artificial networks \cite{tero3, tero_tokyo}.
+Various biological experiments suggest that the network tree structures of slime mould often resemble Steiner trees.
+Algorithms based on adaptive H-P type flows have been devised to interpret both \textit{Physarum} network formation and Steiner tree development \cite{tero_steiner, sun_physarum_steiner, rodrigo_tese, hsu_steiner_physarum}.
+The Steiner tree problem pertains to network optimisation within graphs and holds substantial relevance in the fields of physics, biology, and engineering \cite{sun_physarum_drugs, travelling_salesman}.

-The survival of multicellular and multinucleated organisms relies on their network of veins.
-A vein network must efficiently transport and distribute resources and nutrients throughout the body for optimal survival, providing short pathways between important locations.
-To ensure transport efficiency, a biological network should be as short as possible to minimise the costs of building the network and energy dissipation.
-Furthermore, biological networks need to be robust and redundant to prevent failure if a channel is damaged.
-In the case of \textit{Physarum}, its vein network adaptability is vital for foraging and survival.
+The survival of multicellular and multinucleated organisms depends on their vascular network.
+A vein network must effectively transport and distribute resources and nutrients throughout the body to ensure optimal survival, providing short pathways between critical locations.
+To enhance transport efficiency, a biological network should be as concise as possible to minimise the costs associated with network construction and energy dissipation.
+Additionally, biological networks must be robust and possess redundancy to prevent failure in the event of damage to a channel.
+In the case of \textit{Physarum}, the adaptability of its vein network is essential for foraging and survival.